Nassau Brewing Company

 industrial buildings dating from the 1860s to the 1880s and are in the Rundbogenstil and Romanesque Revival style.
 The brick buildings are two to six stories and form an "L"-shape.
 The buildings feature substantial underground brick vaults originally constructed for the aging of lager beer at near-freezing temperatures.
 The brewery closed in 1916.
 The earlier sections are vacant and the 1880s elements were rehabilitated as apartments and offices in the 2000s.

 It was listed on the National Register of Historic Places in 2014.

 Its owners declared bankruptcy in 2021.

 Dushinsky’s Rabsky Group won a bankruptcy auction to buy the Nassau Brewing redevelopment at 945 Bergen Street with a bid of $18.8 million, according to court records and sources familiar with the sale.

 Apartment Complex Bankruptcy History

 In 2014, Fabian Friedland’s Brooklyn-based Crow Hill Development, bought the building at 945 Bergen Street and a neighboring property at 1036 Dean Street for $17.5 million.

 In 2016, Churchill Real Estate claimed they invested $5 million, all of which was repaid by Friedland.
-The actual amount invested was $3.8 Million.

 In July 2021, Churchill removed Friedland as manager and put the project into bankruptcy, by misrepresenting its investment.

 In 2024, Dushinsky’s Rabsky Group won a bankruptcy auction to buy the Nassau Brewing redevelopment at 945 Bergen Street for $18.8 million.